siddhartha-gadgil/ProvingGround/docs/index.md

 ## Documentation:

-In addition to the documentation on this site (see, in particular the [ScalaDocs](Scaladocs])), the following is available.
+In addition to the documentation on this site (see, in particular the [./unidoc/provingground/index.html](Scaladocs])), the following is available.

 * The [notes](https://github.com/siddhartha-gadgil/ProvingGround/tree/master/notes) folder contains Jupyter notebooks illustrating some of the code.
 * Some documentation is in the [project wiki](https://github.com/siddhartha-gadgil/ProvingGround/wiki).